top of page

 My Child's Art is a Mess!
 Some strategies to improve art quality without hurting feeling

-My goal in writing that post is to help you to help your kiddos create art that is successful, and to help them value quality in their work.
-First, I want to emphasize that creating quality work isn't just about having refrigerator worthy ar
+My goal in writing that post is to help you help your kiddos create successful art and to help them value the quality of their work.
+First, I want to emphasize that creating quality work isn't just about having refrigerator-worthy art.

 • Fine motor skill development -their little muscular and nervous systems are not fully developed yet